- How many people are on each program?

 How do I register for programs?

-Register online at http://adventureorientation.wvu.edu.
+Register online at http://adventurefirstyear.wvu.edu.
 Programs are first-come, first-served.
 You must have your WVU ID # and password available to register (this number will be listed in your WVU acceptance letter).
-Please note, if you are registering for a credit-based Orientation Trip, this will NOT automatically register you for the academic fall class associated with our Orientation Trips, RPTR 140.
-Please see the RPTR 140 section below for details on class registration.
+Please note that registration for programs will NOT automatically register you for academic credits.
+See the "Academic Credits" section below for details

-Once your online registration is completed, you will download a packet containing enclosures that must be filled out and returned within 14 days of registering on-line.
+Once your online registration is completed, you will download a letter welcoming you to the program and containing instructions for necessary program paperwork that must be filled out and returned within 14 days of registering on-line.
+All program paperwork is available at http://adventurefirstyear.wvu.edu/registeredstudents

 How do I pay or how am I billed for my program?

-Is it true I get academic credits for going on an Orientation Trip?
+Is it true I get academic credits for going on a First Year Trip?

-Do I need to register for RPTR 140?
+Do I need to register for the academic credit?

-Does my Adventure WV Orientation Trip count as a freshman seminar?
+Does my Adventure WV First Year Trip count as a freshman seminar?

-Are there any items that are prohibited on Orientation Programs?
+Are there any items that are prohibited on First Year Trips?

 Yes.
-Orientation Programs are drug, alcohol, and tobacco-free environments.
-We also do not allow cell phones or personal MP3 devices (more on that below).
+First Year Trips are drug, alcohol, and tobacco-free environments.
+We also do not allow cell phones (more details below) or personal MP3 devices.
 Generally, you should not bring anything not included on the Equipment List.
 It is useful to have a small pocket-knife (3 inch blade or smaller), but otherwise no weapons should accompany the program.
-Any students in violation of these rules may be removed from the program with no refund, (if they are on an Orientation Trip) have their RPTR 140 grades reduced by a full grade letter, and be subject to university sanctions.
+Any students in violation of these rules may be removed from the program with no refund, have their grades reduced by a full grade letter, and be subject to university sanctions.

 Do I need to provide my own meals?